Ugbe/Ugbe/README.md

 - 👋 Hi, I’m @Ugbe!
-- 👀 I’m interested in machine learning, artificial intelligence, game development, mathematics, physics and web development.
+- 👀 I’m interested in machine learning, artificial intelligence, game development, mathematics, physics and web development(backend).
 - 🌱 I’m currently at University of Lagos, studying Computer Science.
 - 💞️ I’m looking to collaborate on any fun and challenging project.
 - 📫 You can reach me at ugbedeojoabba@gmail.com